Healthy weight in pregnancy: why it’s important

 These are some of the risks linked with being overweight or obese and/or gaining too much weight during pregnancy:

-- Gestational diabetes: this is raised blood sugar levels in pregnancy, which can be bad for your short-term and long-term health and your baby’s.
+- Gestational diabetes: this is raised blood sugar levels in pregnancy, which can affect your short-term and long-term health and your baby’s.
 Most women are offered a test for gestational diabetes at 24-28 weeks of pregnancy or earlier.
-If you have a family history of diabetes or if you have a BMI over 30, you have a higher risk of getting gestational diabetes.
+If you have a family history of diabetes or a BMI over 30, you have a higher risk of getting gestational diabetes.

-- Labour and birth complications: women who are overweight or obese are more likely to have induction of labour and a long labour.
-They have a higher chance of needing birth interventions, including caesareans, and a higher chance of shoulder dystocia.
+- Labour and birth complications: women who are overweight or obese are more likely to have induction of labour and longer labours.
+They have a higher chance of needing birth interventions, including caesareans , and a higher chance of birth complications like shoulder dystocia.

 - Medical complications: these complications include problems with managing pain during and after the birth – for example, it can be harder to get women’s bodies and medical equipment into the right position, and harder to keep pain relief going.
 There’s also an increased risk of bleeding straight after the birth, pre-eclampsia, sleep apnoea, longer wound healing time after caesarean, and postnatal depression.

-If you do what you can to stay healthy and try to stick to the recommended weight gain guidelines for pregnancy, you’re less likely to have these health complications.
+If you do what you can to stay healthy and stick to the recommended weight gain guidelines for pregnancy, you’re less likely to have these health complications.